jamestariga/next-booking-app/README.md

 - [x] Create a Navigation bar
 - [x] Make a user dashboard with different pages the user can access
 - [x] Create user profile page with personal info
+- [x] Create a reservation page using a stepper form to select the barber, service, date and time
+  - [x] Create a select component to select a barber
+  - [x] Create a select component to select a service
+  - [x] Create a calendar component to select a date and time
+  - [x] Create a button to submit the reservation

 ## In Progress

-- [ ] Create a reservation page
+- [] Create an admin dashboard
-  - [ ] Create a calendar component to select a date and time
-  - [ ] Create a select component to select a barber
+  - [x] Create a table to display the users
-  - [ ] Create a select component to select a service
+  - [ ] Create a function to allow admins to add a user to the barbers table
-  - [ ] Create a button to submit the reservation
+- [ ] Create a page for users to view their reservations

 ## To Do

-- [ ] Create a page for users to view their reservations
+- [ ] Create a page for barbers to view their reservations
+  - [ ] Create a table to display the reservations
+  - [ ] Create a function to allow barbers to confirm a reservation

 ## Project setup